sentientmonkey/nix-talk/README.md

 ```

 Now that we understand the _syntax_ of the nix (and the flake), we need to understand some of the
 conventions so we can know what we want to change.
-A flake is an nix expression that returns an
+A flake is a nix expression that returns an
 attribute set with a number of fixed attributes.